Baccano01/Baccano01/README.md

   > - Functional Programming.
   > - Backend (cloud | edge).
   > - IoT and Automation.
-  > - Vision-based | Signal-based solutions for security in cyber-physical systems.
+  > - Vision-based | Signal-based security solutions in cyber-physical systems.
   >
   > SWE and MLE have widely different tasks or knowledge base,
   > thus may use different tech or tool stacks;